 For the preceding six years he was Finance Director of ConvaTec Limited, a FTSE 250 listed medical products and technologies business.
 Prior to this, he was Head of Finance & Administration at Iceland International, a part of the UK supermarket chain Iceland Foods Group.

 Non-executive Directors

-John Langlands - Chairman(i)(ii)
+Dr Trevor Francis - Non-executive Chairman(i)(ii)